 ETM is currently providing CEI services for the nearly $10 Million Pier Replacement project.
-Construction began November 2019 and should be completed in the spring of 2022.
+Construction began in November 2019 and was completed in the summer of 2022.

-While the reconstruction of the damaged and destroyed portions of the Jacksonville Beach Pier will occur within the alignment of the previous structure, it will be built taller and stronger with an upgraded substructure.
-The new elevation will be 8′ higher with larger 24” piling.
-Other work includes demolition of the damaged pier, removal of debris from the ocean floor, installing wood deck panels, lighting, plumbing, and fire protection.
-Altogether, the pier, the most recognized landmark in Jacksonville Beach, will be improved for residents and more resistant to future storms.
+While the reconstruction of the damaged and destroyed portions of the Jacksonville Beach Pier will occur within the alignment of the previous structure, it was built taller and stronger with an upgraded substructure.
+The new elevation is 8′ higher with larger 24” piling.
+Other work included demolition of the damaged pier, removal of debris from the ocean floor, installing wood deck panels, lighting, plumbing, and fire protection.
+Altogether, the pier, the most recognized landmark in Jacksonville Beach, was greatly improved for residents and more resistant to future storms.